khanfarhan10/Deer_Skin/README.md

 ![Deer_Best](Screenshots_Theme/Deer_Best.jpg)
 ![Deer_Black](Screenshots_Theme/Deer_Black.png)
 ![Owl](Screenshots_Theme/Owl.jpg)
+---

-### Show some ❤️ by starring this repositories!
+### Show some ❤️ by starring this repository!
 Expecto Patronum!

 ##### Copyright : All of the Rainmeter Tools provided on this repo are owned by their respective developers.